-Thredup is also a great way to get name brand clothing at a great price!
+Thredup is also a great way to get name-brand clothing at a great price!
 Make sure to signup and get $10 toward your first purchase here!

-TheRealReal is a luxury fashion consignment app and website.
-This app is excellent if you have an expensive taste in fashion, jewelry, or fine art.
+The RealReal is a luxury fashion consignment app and website.
+This app is excellent if you have expensive taste in fashion, jewelry, or fine art.

-The company offers to pick up in 16 different cities, or you can request a consignment kit with everything you need to get you started.
+The company offers to pick up in 16 different cities, or you can request a consignment kit with everything you need to get started.

 After you send in your items, they authenticate and photograph them.
 Most things sell very fast, which means you get paid quickly.
 They state you could receive up to 70% of the sale price.

-Keep in mind, you won’t get as much with consignment, but it’s a great option when you don’t want to do the work yourself.
+Remember that you won’t get as much with consignment, but it’s a great option when you don’t want to do the work yourself.